Meta description is to CTR what Robin is to Batman.

 That’s because it impacts clicks, engagement and traffic; and indirectly boosts your search ranking.

-In essence, meta description is more of a brand building tool.
+In essence, giving importance to meta description best practices is more of a brand building tool.
 It helps you attract your target audience out of the so many choices that are available to them.

 Let’s see how.